-- Credendo GSR does not hold financial assets which are not admitted to trading on a regulated financial market.
-In addition the localisation of the assets ensures their availability. - Investment assets are appropriately valued as all financial instruments held are regarded as quoted in an active market. - > Assets held to cover the technical provisions are invested in a manner appropriate to the nature and duration of the insurance liabilities. - > Assets are properly diversified as to avoid excessive reliance on any particular asset, issuer (group) or geographical area.
+- > Credendo GSR does not hold financial assets which are not admitted to trading on a regulated financial market.
+In addition the localisation of the assets ensures their availability. - > Investment assets are appropriately valued as all financial instruments held are regarded as quoted in an active market. - > ESG criteria have been implemented in the investment strategy and take sustainability risks into account. - > Assets held to cover the technical provisions are invested in a manner appropriate to the nature and duration of the insurance liabilities. - > Assets are properly diversified as to avoid excessive reliance on any particular asset, issuer (group) or geographical area.
 The strategic asset allocation, which is part of the risk appetite framework, sets quantitative limits per type of asset, counterparty and geographical area.
-Both diversification among appropriate asset classes and within each asset class avoid the unwarranted concentration of investment and the associated accumulation of risk in the portfolio.
-Investment funds are allocated to the asset classes on a 'look-through' basis.
-However, for cash equivalents exposures the excessive concentration is identified (see concentration risk in C.2).
-The needed actions are planned to limit the concentration by more diversification. - Derivative instruments are used only insofar as they contribute to a reduction of risks or facilitate efficient portfolio management.
-At the end of 2022 Credendo GSR holds only a negligible exposure of financial instruments (held as indirect lines) including characteristics similar to derivative products, asset-backed securities, collateralised debt obligations, hedge funds or alike, to be found in two funds.
+Both diversification

-Given the short pay-out pattern of insurance liabilities, Credendo GSR's technical provisions are not sensitive to the assumptions applied for extrapolating the relevant risk-free interest rate term structure.
+5 As to the periodic assessment required by art.
+87 of the Law of 13 March 2016 on the statute and supervision of insurance and reinsurance undertakings Given the short pay-out pattern of insurance liabilities, Credendo GSR's technical provisions are not sensitive to the assumptions applied for extrapolating the relevant risk-free interest rate term structure.
 Credendo GSR does not apply the matching or volatility adjustment.
-There is no waiting period in case of bankruptcy or receivership.
+6 There is no waiting period in case of bankruptcy or receivership.